postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 `autoconfig.js` is a small file containing event handlers to make the use of the admin interface smooth, and also makes use of Ajax with jQuery 3.3.1. jQuery 3.3.1 is used, and not the latest 3.3.2, because the pseudo selector `:first` and `:last` have been deprecated and are needed here, at least until I can find an alternative solution.
 If you have one, please let me know!

-The general use of javascript is light and only to support workflow, nothing more.
-Pure css is used whenever possible (such as the switch button).
+The general use of Javascript is light and only to support workflow, nothing more.
+Pure CSS is used whenever possible (such as the switch button).
 No other framework is used to keep things light.

-FontAwesome version 5.12.1 is loaded as import in the css file
+FontAwesome version 5.12.1 is loaded as import in the CSS file

 `autoconfig.pl` will guess the location of the `config.inc.php` based on the file path.
 You can change that, such as by specifiying `config.local.php` instead by editing the perl script and change the line `our $POSTFIXADMIN_CONF_FILE = File::Basename::dirname( __FILE__ ) . '/../config.inc.php';` for example into `our $POSTFIXADMIN_CONF_FILE = '/var/www/postfix/config.inc.php';`